siduction/sidu-manual/data/en/0313-part-gdisk_en.md

 ![Security prompt](./images/cgdisk/cgdisk_10.png)

-The warning should be taken seriously because after pressing the *Enter* key, all data that was previously on the disk disappears into nirvana.
+The warning should be taken seriously because after pressing the **`Enter`** key, all data that was previously on the disk disappears into nirvana.

-Since *cgdisk* only creates partitions but no file systems, each of the new partitions must be formatted.
-With The *Quit* command terminates *cgdisk*.
+Since `cgdisk` only creates partitions but no file systems, each of the new partitions must be formatted.
+With The *"Quit"* command terminates `cgdisk`.

 ### Formatting the partitions